Box Elder Bugs

 Pest Control for Box Elder Bug Infestations in Southeast Wisconsin

-If you have a box elder tree (Acer negundo) in your southeast Wisconsin yard, it’s very likely you have a box elder bug infestation in your home.
+If you have a box elder tree (Acer negundo) in your yard, it’s very likely you have a box elder bug infestation in your home.
 These little black and orange-red bugs can be a nuisance to deal with for many, and they often appear in large swarms so they can be difficult to remove entirely.
-That’s where Ehlers Pest Management can help – we offer comprehensive and environmentally-friendly pest control services for homes throughout the Milwaukee area.
+That’s where Ehlers Pest Management can help – we offer comprehensive and environmentally-friendly pest control services for homes throughout the Southeat Wisconsin area.

 - Assess the extent of your infestation